Frequently Asked Questions

 - Dan minored in Civil & Environmental Engineering and Environmental Science to explore his interest in sustainable engineering.

-- Will joined Applied Mathematics and Physics minors to shape a program in atomistic modeling and simulation.
+- Alexi joined Applied Mathematics and Physics minors to shape a program in atomistic modeling and simulation.

 - Carolyn minored in Civil Engineering and Biomedical Engineering and researched global water resources.